alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="March 8 - Banff Sunshine, AB" vert="13,145ft" >}}
 Got to play around with a lot more of what Sunshine Village has to offer for expert skiers than the last time I was there.
 Spent a lot of time exploring the Goats Eyes.
-Got a lap in on Delirum Dive.
+Got a lap in on Delirium Dive.
 Was pretty epic to do the quick hike and then ski the entire mountain.
 Wasn't fun hiking out though.
 {{< /expandable-box >}}

 {{< expandable-box title="March 9 - Lake Louise, AB" vert="12,145ft" >}}